 Wassailing Celebration and Feast

 Wassail!
-On January 14, 2017, join us for our Wassailing Celebration and Feast—an event like no other in the region.
+In January, join us for our Wassailing Celebration and Feast—an event like no other in the region.
 We will sing to the health of the Powell Gardens' apple trees, imbibe some "ole recipe wassail" and enjoy a winter feast.
-Prepaid reservations are required ($125/person or $100/member of Powell Gardens).
-Reserve your spot at the Wassailing Celebration and Feast.
+Prepaid reservations are required ($125/person, member receive 10% off).
+Learn more about this winter feast.

 Did you know?
 Powell Gardens has 7,000 varieties of permanent plants on display.
 No matter the season, this is a great place to see an inordinate variety of plants in the landscape and take home ideas you can use.
 See our Gardening Resources »